benschaf/gipfel-lerner/README.md

 > ## Our Mission: "Connect learners with a highly suitable tutor for their specific **needs** and **preferences**, within **48 hours**."

 > ## Top Technical Features
-> 1. **Credit Card Payments using Stripe**: Securely pay for lessons online.
+> 1. **Credit Card Payments using Stripe**: Securely pay for lessons online - Google Pay included.
+Powered by Stripe API and Stripe Webhooks
-> 2. **Calendly API v2 Integration**: Schedule and Cancel lessons seamlessly from the site.
+> 2. **Calendly Integration**: Schedule and Cancel Calendly lessons seamlessly from the site.
+Powered by the Calendly API v2
-> 3. **Socialaccount Login**: Sign in with Google for a passwordless and modern experience. (also adds Google Pay to Stripe payments)
+> 3. **Socialaccount Login**: Sign in with Google for a passwordless and modern experience.

 ![screenshot](documentation/mockup.png)